adamminchella/see-it-say-it/README.md

 ## Process

-- Started with half a day planning, created Figma and Trello board
+- Started with half a day planning, experimenting with ideas on Figma and creating tasks in a Trello board.
-- Split up tasks into backend and frontend
+- Split up tasks into backend and frontend:
-  - Frontend was split up into the different webpages
+  - Frontend was split up into the different webpages.
+  - Backend was split between defining routes and creating service methods, with testing completed after.
-- Once backend completed, all collaborated on frontend
+- Once backend completed, all collaborated on frontend.
 - Connected up frontend and backend
 - Deployed website
 - Went through site together to identify any changes/updates needed